nash-ye/wp-enforce-featured-image/README.md

 WordPress 4.4+

 ## Credits
-This plugin is based on [Force Featured Image](https://wordpress.org/plugins/force-featured-image/) plugin by X-Team.
+This plugin is based on [Force Featured Image](https://wordpress.org/plugins/force-featured-image/) plugin by XWP.

 ## Usage
 Write an another plugin file, or paste the example below in your theme `functions.php` file: